-How to find the Sombrero Galaxy
+How to find Centaurus A

 This short video shows how to find the galaxy, Centaurus A, which is also known as NGC 5128.
 This galaxy is very bright and should be easy to spot.